 Note: you can also use these molds for jello, chocolate, candies… some people even make DIY dishwasher pods in these!

 I’m drawn to snacks that don’t require any cooking or baking, and these ghost fruit kabobs from One Simple Party fit the bill.

-All that’s required is some assembly, which is perfect if you want to get your kiddos involved.
+All that’s required is some assembly, which is perfect if you want to invite your toddlers into the kitchen.

 These Witch’s Broomstick snacks from Mom Foodie look professionally made, but they’re actually pretty simple to put together!

 All you need is string cheese, pretzel sticks, and fresh chives.
 It’s a fun snack to get your kiddos some protein.
-I also think this would be the perfect snack to have out if you’re doing any kind of Halloween party!
+It’s also perfectly cute for a Halloween party.

 This one is for the moms who have about 5 seconds allocated to Halloween-specific treats.

 All you need is a mandarin orange and a small piece of celery.
 Can I get an amen?!

 Liven up the strawberries in your fridge by dipping them in Greek yogurt, adding mini chocolate chips for the eyes, and freezing them until set.